SmokyMountainScientific/WheeTrometer/README.md

 # WheeTrometer
-code for WheeTrometer spectrometer based on Texas Instruments TM4C123 microcontroller For Teensy based spectrometer, see newer repository.
+Old firmware for spectrometer based on Texas Instruments TM4C123 microcontroller For Teensy based spectrometer, see newer repository.